Research Studies

 The study team evaluated the technology using a randomized controlled trial design.
 Trial monitoring indicated that 34% of patients with an adverse drug event report shared with PharmaNet sought a re-dispensation of the harmful medication.
 Alerts in community pharmacies prevented a re-dispensation in 32% of cases.
 If implemented across BC alone, ActionADE has the potential to avoid $50 million in repeat adverse drug event-related emergency department visits and hospital admissions every year.

-For more information, visit the ActionADE website.
+For more information, visit the ActionADE website and Linkedin page.

 Pharmacist-led intervention using a pharmaceutical opinion to reduce potentially inappropriate prescriptions in older adults (D-PRESCRIBE)